 Calls :

 Calls Table lists the number of calls in which the primary user has participated.
 Listed With host and audience it serves as a pointer towards the remote users or participants.
-Call_Name ID provisions and maps to the Call_Name column in the CallMembers table which creates a complete reconstruction of call timeline.
-Calls table also maintains UNIX Timestamps for each and every call made by the particular user.
+Call_Name ID provisions and maps to the Call_Name column in the CallMembers table which creates a complete reconstruction of the call timeline.
+The calls table also maintains UNIX Timestamps for each and every call made by the particular user.

 Contacts :